Privacy Policy — Smartensity

 Training logs (training_logs)for the lifetime of the account; after account deletion — anonymized within 30 days; aggregated statistics may be retained indefinitelyas above; logs are linked to immutable plan versions — see DATA_PROCESSING.md

-AI-call logs (ai_requests)Until account deletion: data is fully deleted (HARD DELETE) as part of the Art.
+AI-call logs (ai_requests)On account deletion the rows are fully deleted (HARD DELETE) as part of the Art.
 17 procedure.
-Rows not owned by the deleted user: working retention [UNCERTAIN — lawyer: requires a decision and validation; a previous proposal of 12 months + pseudonymization was replaced by hard delete on account deletion]Art.
+For non-deleted users the rows are retained for the lifetime of the account; no separate purge is applied in the current beta.Art.
 17 GDPR (right to erasure) + Art.
-9 (health data in payloads) — hard delete as the safer option [UNCERTAIN — lawyer]
+9 (health data in payloads) — hard delete as the safer option.

 Medical-disclaimer acknowledgements (disclaimer_acks)indefinitely as a tombstone (Art.
 7 GDPR); on account deletion user_id is set to NULL, the row is not deletedproof of consent to collecting health data; Art.
 7(1) GDPR obligation